AdityaKompella6/NeuralZIP/README.md

 We will be tackling this problem by patching up the images and learning a representation from patch indeces to the pixels of the patch.

+Usage:

+python zip.py --input_path (Path to Image File) --output_path (Where to save zipped file) --patch_size (what size patches you want to use to make the model generate, Default: 10) --num_epochs (How many epochs to train)

+python unzip.py --input_path (Path to zip file) --output_path (Where to save uncompressed Image File)